cmeeren/Facil/README.md

 * Table-valued parameters will give errors
 * Nullability is not inferred (by default, Facil assumes all script parameters are non-nullable)

 To work around this, for each problematic parameter (you don't have to specify the ones that work), you can specify in the config which SQL type the parameter is and whether it is nullable.
-You can also override all parameters at once.
+You can also set this for all parameters at once (and override specific parameters).

 ### How is default and nullable parameter values handled?